ocaml/ocaml.org/data/tutorials/getting-started/gs_01_a_tour_of_ocaml.md

 - : int list = [0; 1; 4; 9; 16; 25]
 ```

 The name of this function begins with `List.` because it is part of the predefined library of functions acting on lists.
 This matter will be discussed more later.
-Function `List.map` takes two parameters: the second is a list, and the first is a function that can be applied to the list's elements, whatever they may be. `List.map` returns a list formed by applying the function provided as parameter to each of the elements of the input list.
+Function `List.map` takes two parameters: the second is a list, and the first is a function that can be applied to the list's elements, whatever they may be. `List.map` returns a list formed by applying the function provided as a parameter to each of the elements of the input list.

 The function `List.map` can be applied on any kind of list.
 Here it is given a list of integers, but it could be a list of floats, strings, or anything.
 This is known as _polymorphism_.
 The `List.map` function is polymorphic, meaning it has two implicit _type variables_: `'a` and `'b` (pronounced “alpha” and “beta”).
 They both can be anything; however, in regard to the function passed to `List.map`:
 1. Input list elements have the same type of its input.